Import LEAN into elan

 Set the Custom Build as Default: Use

-to set this custom build as the default version:bash elan default lean3.42.1-cmake
+elanto set this custom build as the default version:bash elan default lean3.42.1-cmakeVerify the Installation: Now, when you run

-, it should use your custom-built version.
+lean --version, it should use your custom-built version.
 Verify this to ensure everything is set up correctly.Important Note: When integrating custom builds with

-or changing configurations.
+elan, be cautious about updatingelanor changing configurations.
 Custom toolchains might be overwritten or disrupted.
 Always have a backup of your custom build to ensure you can restore it if needed.

 This process should allow you to use your custom-built version of

-Lean with elan
+Lean with elan.

 make install